unicode-org/icu4x/provider/testdata/README.md

 ### Re-generating the data

-From the top level, run:
+From the top level directory of the `icu4x` metapackage, run:

 ```bash
 $ cargo make testdata